This article has been migrated to: My life on the Pirara/Meritezeiro Ranch – by Denise D’Aguiar on the Guyana, South America official website.

 About one mile ahead was an old Canadian based oil company area called Home Oil.
 They had discovered high-quality crude oil in the Rupununi Savannahs of Guyana and had started drilling in the Takatu basin during the year 1982.
 Unfortunately, except for Karanambo, there were only dry holes in the other wells that had been drilled.
 Harvey and I arrived at Meritezeiro a few months after the project had flopped.
 On the site, there were a few soldiers who guarded some of the equipment that had been left there.

 About two miles to the left was the deep, dark Ireng river also known as Rio Mau (the bad river) which marks the border between rolling grasslands of Rupununi/Southwestern Guyana and those of Northern Brazil.
-Just over the river, along the bank, is a place called Normandy where there were farms and a shop.
+Just over the river, along the bank, was a place called Normandy where there were farms and a shop.
 To get to the little town which was inhabited by mainly indigenous people, you had to walk for about 40 minutes.

 When we first arrived there, it was a very lonely life because, except for the four cattle boys, we had no close neighbors and all there was to see were the big oil tanks of the Home Oil Company, the cattle in the field and the vast rattlesnake infested savannah lands.
 At times, Harvey and the boys would go into the fields to check on the animals and sometimes round them up for inspection.
 Those were the days I was left alone with the guard dogs, and I used to be terribly bored.

 During those field trips, Harvey often met with the soldiers on the oil company site and they eventually became friends.
 About once a week, either we went over to chat with them or they came over to visit us.
 They shared with us tins and packets of preserved foods that had been given to them by the oil company.
 We got big tins of powdered form preserved eggs that tasted really good.
-All we had to do was add water and fry.
+All we had to do was to add water and fry.
 That is the one food item that we never ran out of.

 I was very pleased after I had learned to ride a horse.
 That meant going with Harvey on fishing trips on weekends and sometimes to the shop on the other side of the border.
-It was just what I needed to make me feel much better, even though at first I was a bit awkward and had some adventurous experiences.
+It was just what I had needed to make me feel much better, even though at first I was a bit awkward and had some adventurous experiences.

 Beauty and Apache were the names of the two horses that were chosen for me to ride.
 Of the two, I liked Beauty more.
 I often rode her around the ranch and thought of her as my little savior, but little did I know that when the horses were out in the fields for more than two weeks, they would become a little wild again.

 I learned that after taking her out in the fields one day.
 As I mounted her, I noticed that she was not as calm as she used to be.
 Suddenly, she took off with a wild run.
 I desperately tried to control her, but I couldn’t.
 My shirt bottoms came off and even though I was wearing two bras that day, that also could not support me.
 The saddle which had become loose gradually took me up to the horse’s neck and then I fell over.
-Beauty, seemingly still a bit nervous and ready to go, suddenly stopped, and I held on to the reins.
+Beauty, seemingly still a bit nervous and ready to go, suddenly stopped and I held on to the reins.
 I dusted myself off, saddled her up, and took off again.
 I was sore and bruised for a couple of days.

 At another time, my eight-year-old sister-in-law had come on vacation.
 We went fishing and lost our way back home.
 It was getting dark and had started to rain.
 Furthermore, the horses were reluctant to go our way.
 We gave up and decided to let them have the last neigh.
 One gallop, none stop, and we were home!
 At times, I also did a straight 10-mile gallop with Harvey and the boys to the admin for meetings or projects.
 It was so much better than having to stay at home all alone.